 A nonstress test is a noninvasive test that doesn't pose any physical risks to you or your baby.
-Find out what a nonstress test involves and whether this prenatal test might benefit you or your baby.

 Why it's done

 Normally, a baby's heart beats faster when he or she is active later in pregnancy.
-However, conditions such as fetal hypoxia — when the baby doesn't get enough oxygen — can disrupt this pathway.
+However, conditions such as fetal hypoxia — when the baby doesn't get enough oxygen — can disrupt this response.

 Your health care provider might recommend a nonstress test if you have: